Deep Drilled Braced Monument Overview

 Design and Construction

 A drilling contractor is required to install this monument.
-The cost of installation can typically range between $6,000 and $10,000 depending upon factors such as the type of drilling rig used, distance the drill rig and crew need to travel to site (mobilization/de-mobilization), foundation material (ground) being drilled, etc.
+The cost of installation depends upon factors such as the type of drilling rig used, distance the drill rig and crew need to travel to site (mobilization/de-mobilization), foundation material (ground) being drilled, etc.

 This cost is for the monumentation only; the antenna mount (e.g. SCIGN mount) is not included.